 Food For Mzansi was nominated alongside other leading media movers and shakers.
 In the category for Best Digital News Start-up, the other nominees are The Sizwe Mpofu-Walsh Xperience as South Africa’s first WhatsApp news channel, and the Mail & Guardian Data Desk.
 In the category for Best in Social Media Engagement, Food For Mzansi was nominated with BBC Media Action’s Arewa Facebook page.

-Food For Mzansi was started by award-winning journalists and media entrepreneurs Ivor Price and Kobus Louwrens, the joint owners of Farmers For Change (Pty) Ltd. The Food For Mzansi brand is digitally supported by YehBaby Marketing, a Paarl-based digital and social media agency.
+Food For Mzansi was started by award-winning journalists and media entrepreneurs Ivor Price and Kobus Louwrens, the joint owners of Farmers For Change (Pty) Ltd. The Food For Mzansi brand is digitally supported by YehBaby Digital Creatives and Brand Managers, a Paarl-based digital and social media agency.

 According to Price the team was “quite surprised, and of course, rather pleased” with the two nominations.
 “We are grateful for the international recognition not only for our work in journalism, but also in agriculture.
 Ultimately, we are doing it for the love of the land.”